“It was so hot!! That I had a coke to cool down….

 Mint leaves for garnishing.

 Combine all the ingredients in a mixer, and blend until smooth, pour into glasses, and serve immediately garnished with mint leaves.
-We don’t strain this juice as we would like to have it with all the goodness of its fibers.
+We don’t strain this juice as we would like to have it with all the goodness of its fibres.

 5. Kokum Juice.